Saint Bernard, Southern Leyte

 Saint Bernard, officially the Municipality of Saint Bernard (Kabalian: Lungsod san Saint Bernard; Lungsod sa Saint Bernard; Bayan ng Saint Bernard), is a municipality in the province of Southern Leyte, Philippines.
-According to the 2020 census, it has a population of 28,414 people.
+According to the 2024 census, it has a population of 28,131 people.

 Etymology

 Saint Bernard is named after Bernardo Torres, the former Governor of Leyte who played a significant role in the town's independence from Cabalian (now San Juan), then in the undivided province of Leyte.
 In gratitude to Torres, the local inhabitants unanimously chose to name the municipality in his honor.
-The honorific title "Saint" being a translation of the Spanish vernacular honorific "San" which is given to persons of virtue, wisdom, or generosity and the name Bernard being the English version of the name Bernardo.
+The honorific title "Saint" being a translation of the Spanish vernacular honorific "San" (shortened form of santo) which is given to persons of virtue, wisdom, or generosity and the name Bernard being the English version of the name Bernardo.